licenflow/docs/direct-payment.md

 The Direct Payment Collection API allows developers to generate payment links for their customers to purchase licenses directly.
 This feature enables:

 - **Automated License Delivery**: Licenses are automatically created upon successful payment
-- **Bitcoin Payments**: Integration with LNbits for Bitcoin/Lightning Network payments
+- **Bitcoin Payments**: Integration with Lightning Network for BitCoin BTC payments
 - **Commission Tracking**: Automatic calculation and tracking of platform commissions
 - **Renewal Management**: Support for subscription-based and one-time payments